 . the wild song .

-The project funded in December 2016 and the album will be released in early 2019.
+The project funded in December 2016 and the album will be released on 10 May 2019.
+A special video for the release is coming soon!

 The Wild Song is an innovative recording that combines spoken poetry, classical and new electronic music.
 It alternates between Benjamin Britten’s beloved folksong arrangements, poetry by W.B.
 Yeats recited by the great Shakespearean actor Simon Russell Beale, and new electronic music by the Oscar-winning film composer, Mychael Danna.
 Marci Meth and Anna Tilbrook perform Britten’s songs.
 The album was recorded at the Britten Studio in Snape Maltings, Suffolk, where Britten lived, worked and founded the Aldeburgh Festival.